 How we achieved/meet this: - Policy Lobbying & Campaign - Project - Conducting Training - Advocacy & guidance - Event organization & - Contracts.

 For over 20 year, the region in Northern Uganda has been entangled in a brutal war.
 Over the course of this conflict, many atrocities were committed against the civilian population such as abductions, mutilations, torture, sexual violence, and killings.
 It is estimated that over 20,000 children were abducted into the ranks as child soldiers, and over 1.6 million have been forced to flee from their homes.
 This prolonged conflict has had a devastating effect on the Acholi population.
 There is a lot of work required to assisting the community as they begin to rebuild and heal from the traumas incurred during the war.
 It is Alliances’ commitment to foster programs to help in this process.

 Adult Literacy Program

-Alliance for African Assistance has discovered that illiteracy is one of the biggest contributions of poverty in Uganda.
-This program has been designed to help the rural poor be able read and write especially the adults; to equip them with appropriate skills for self-reliance.
+Alliance for African Assistance has discovered that illiteracy is one of the biggest contributors to poverty in Uganda.
+The Adult Literacy Program has been designed to help illiterate adults learn to read and write in order to build greater self-reliance.

 Awareness and Reproductive Health: This particular program is meant for the youth, young adults and women of childbearing age.
 This program is passed to the communities through campaign by the youth to the adult HIV/AIDS and these include things like drama, film shows, essay competitions, radio talk shows and distribution of posters.
 HIV/AIDS has claimed the lives of many people especially in Uganda.
 Thousands of children are left orphans and others positive.